bagaski/coming-soon-page/README.md

 ## Hello! 👋

-I started working on building small front-end projexts to excersize my css html and javascript skills.
-This is one of these projects and was part of "Front End Mentor" excersizes.
-Bellow is the Challenge and the links of the websites that I found the challenge:
+I started working on building small front-end projects to practice my css, html and javascript skills.
+This is one of these projects and was part of "Front End Mentor" exercise.
+Bellow is the Challenge and the links of the website that I found the challenge:

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.